You could memorize thousands of facts faster than ever before if you learn how to use Anki like a pro.

-That’s the scientifically demonstrated reality you can expect when using spaced repetition software (SRS).
+I’m about to share with you the scientifically demonstrated outcomes you can expect to enjoy when you start using this spaced repetition software (SRS) in an optimal way.

 First and foremost, let’s look at the name of the software.